-Normal Retirement Pension is payable if you retire on or after your Normal Retirement Date (i.e., first day of the month following age 65).
+Normal Retirement Pension is payable if you retire on or after your Normal Retirement Date (i.e., first day of the month coinciding with or following age 65).

-Early Retirement Pension is payable if you retire at or after age 55 and have at least 20 Years of Service.
+Early Retirement Pension is payable if you retire at or after age 55 and have at least 5 years of Credited Service.

-Deferred Vested Pension is normally payable at your normal retirement date (i.e., first day of the month following age 65) if your employment terminates after you have at least five Years of Service.
-This benefit may be taken as early as age 55 if you have at least 20 Years of Service when your employment terminated.
+Deferred Vested Pension is normally payable at your Normal Retirement Date (i.e., first day of the month coinciding with or following age 65) if your employment terminates after you have at least five years of Vesting Service.
+This benefit may be taken as early as the first day of the calendar month after you attain age 55 (and after your employment termination).

-A Death Benefit is normally payable to your spouse (as determined for Federal tax purposes) if you are vested and die prior to the start of benefit payments.
+A Preretirement Survivor Benefit is normally payable to your spouse (of at least a full year) if you are vested and die prior to the start of benefit payments.